 In some cases, you’ll immediately know your loved one needs home equipment.
 This is common in the case of broken limbs and other emergency health situations.
 Other times, your loved one may begin to show symptoms of impairment slowly, and their need for DME isn’t immediately apparent.
 You may notice them struggling to walk from one room to another, or they may show gradual symptoms of respiratory distress.
 These observations are important and will play a key role in maintaining your loved one’s quality of life as they age.

 Whether a person needs DME or not depends on their condition, their functionality, and the severity of their impairments.
 These factors will help their physician determine which type of DME is best for the situation.
 For example, a doctor may prescribe a wheelchair for someone with a broken hip, but crutches for someone with a sprained ankle.

 It’s important for your loved one to be honest about their pain levels and their ability to function for their doctor to determine which type of DME may best suit their needs.
-Each person is different, and there's no “one-size, fits-all” piece of home equipment.
-It’s a process learning what your loved one struggles with, and figuring out what the best options are to help them find relief from their impairments.
+Each person is different, and there’s no “one-size, fits-all” piece of home equipment.
+It’s a process of learning what your loved one struggles with, and figuring out what the best options are to help them find relief from their impairments.

 Getting a DME prescription